Croatia 2-Week Itinerary JetSettingFools.com

 We have spent a few winters in Croatia, which are a stark contrast to summertime.
 Most coastal towns – even Dubrovnik – are practically ghost towns.
 Bigger cities, like Split and Zagreb, are still enjoyable and full of locals, rather than tourists.

 Spending Christmas in Croatia is actually wonderful!
-Many cities have Christmas markets – like the award-winning Advent in Zagreb event.
-It’s one of our favorite places for Christmas in Europe!
+Most cities have festive Christmas markets – like the award-winning Advent in Zagreb.
+It’s actually one of our favorite places for Christmas in Europe!

 Springtime